its-saran/john-portfolio/README.md

 John is a simple and elegant portfolio website template built with Bootstrap and jQuery.
 It is designed to help you showcase your work and create a stunning online portfolio.
 Whether you're a developer, designer, photographer, or any other creative professional, John can be customized to suit your needs.

+Note: This project is no longer maintained.
+A newer version of this project has been created using Tailwind CSS and JavaScript.
+You can find the newer version [here](https://github.com/its-saran/tailwind-portfolio).</p>

 ## Features

 - Clean and modern design.